 A composer writes, arranges, and sometimes, even orchestrates his music, but a music director only chooses and orchestrates.

 Again, a music director and producer can seem similar to a layman, but they, too differ in their roles.
 A music producer is in charge of the entire production of the music.
-This can include composing, arrange, recording, mixing, and editing.
+This can include composing, arranging, recording, mixing, and editing.

 Producers work very closely with musicians, gathering and sharing ideas.
 A producer is involved in a piece of music from start to finish.

-What Skills does a Music Director Possess?
+What Skills Does a Music Director Possess?

 On top of all these soft skills, having a deep knowledge of music theory and instruments is a music director’s bread and butter.
 If the director can discern between good and great, then the performance rises to their level.

 According to the U.S. Bureau of Labor Statistics, the median pay for a music director is around $62,940 with less than 5 years of experience.
 Music directors are sometimes also paid by the hour, and on a gig basis as well.

 This number is just the median, though.
 More experienced and respected directors can earn quite high figures.

 What is the difference between a director and a musical director?

 Directors and music directors often cross paths when working on TV or film projects.
 While the music director is in charge of every single bit of music in the project, the director is the supreme authority.
 A director works above the music director and has the final say on what stays and what goes.